Google Summer of Code

 During the course of the GSoC project, you are expected to keep your mentor and the KStars developers informed throughout the project cycle:

 - First and foremost is KStars Developement mailing list: Use the mailing list for everything from inquiry, non-trivial code commits, and progress reports.

-- Developers sometimes hang out at Matrix KStars channel.
+- Developers sometimes hang out at KStars web chat channel.
 You can discuss a variety of topics with them subject to availability.

 While students are strongly encouraged to ask any development related questions via any communication channel above, you are expected to do your research before you ask.
 Repetitively asking trivial questions to mentors shows you have not performed your research well into the issue or lack basic problem-solving abilities.
 Therefore, research your issues then ask specific direct questions to the mailing list or mentors.